 Although not designed to be a racer, a modified version of the car won several races including the 24 Hours of Le Mans in 1995.
 In 1994, a staff writer for the British car magazine “Autocar” wrote after a road test, “[This is] the greatest automotive achievement of all time.”

 Considered the epitome of a sports roadster, the original Mazda Miata was powered by a 128-hp, 1.8L, double-overhead-cam 4-cylinder engine that was installed longitudinally.
 The engine was mated to a five-speed manual transmission and a four-speed automatic was available as an option.
 A relatively affordable option compared to the supercars of its day, the Miata quickly became a dream car that enthusiasts could actually hope to own.

 2005 Lotus Elise

-This car is considered to be one of the best handling cars ever made.
+The Lotus Elise is considered to be one of the best handling cars ever made.
 It can race from 0 to 60 mph in 4.9 seconds and has a top speed of 141 mph.
 The prototype achieved close to 150 mph.
 This street-legal roadster was the closest thing you could get to driving a modern race car for your daily commute.

 2006 Audi R8